CELTA course aims

 Course duration

-Blended format
+Face-to-face format

-During weeks one and three you will attend the input sessions interacting with your tutors online.
+During weeks one and three you will attend the live input sessions interacting with your tutors online.
 Thе remote learning from the comfort of your home has proven its effectiveness while reducing the levels of tension and stress at the same time.
 It is very important since the CELTA experience is very intensive and requires a lot of commitment and hard work.
 You will have classes all day and will spend most of your evenings and weekends preparing lesson plans and written assignments.

 Your live teaching practice will take place during weeks two and four with real students in the classrooms of AVO Language and Examination Centre.

-On-line format
+Online format

 Please note that CELTA is a course-based award and candidates are expected to attend the whole course.
 Absence from the course may affect your chances of successfully meeting the assessment criteria.
 We would certainly recommend that you ensure you have no professional or personal commitments during the period of the course.